fortythreesam/FourthYearProject/report/report.md

 | 4                | 16.111993     | 28.759031     | 0.998985     | **0.777737** |
 | 5                | 30.035167     | 23.349415     | 0.996496     | 0.333437     |

 From the results shown here, the EA chose a different filter to use on each texture type.
 This method makes an improvement in the RMSE and PSNR on all four images which shows that results are not only positive due to running the EA on a specific image.
-In all cases however, a better SSIM is achieved from just using the second filter.
+In all cases, however, a better SSIM is achieved from just using the second filter.
 This could be due to the fact the EA optimizes towards the RMSE.
 Shown further down (in the seventh test) is the results when optimizing towards SSIM.
-These results also show that using the same set of filters across other images with the same noise levels provides a consistenly effective result.
+These results also show that using the same set of filters across other images with the same noise levels provides a consistently effective result.

 Other Executions: